gigawhitlocks/zuul/README.md

 Hacker School needs a replacement for a piece of closed source abandonware.
 It does what it does very nicely, but won't be developed, and could be totally abandoned at any time.

+I think a permanent solution to this problem is to clone the abandonware.

 ##What will it be?
-Hopefully a nice realtime chat web application similar in functionality to Zulip (above) or HipChat (for those unfamiliar).
+Hopefully a nice realtime chat web application similar in functionality to Zulip (above) or HipChat (for those unfamiliar):

-I think a permanent solution to this problem is to clone the abandonware with improvements:
+Improvements on Zulip:

   - Open source license.
     - I'm sure Hacker Schoolers want to be able to hack on their chat app.